Governing Law

 Fee Increases (Maluses)

-Designs/practices that raise recycling, reuse, or composting costs Designs/practices that disrupt the recycling of other materials Use of covered materials not on the Minimum Recyclable List (MRL)
+Cost-raising designs: designs or practices that raise recycling, reuse, or composting costs Disrupts other materials: designs or practices that disrupt the recycling of other materials Non-MRL materials: use of covered materials not on the Minimum Recyclable List (MRL)

 Jul 31, 2025